fanza-cqs/physics_synthesis/README.md

 ### Manual References

-To add papers not available through arXiv:
+To add papers not available through automated download:
 1. Copy PDF, TEX, or TXT files to `documents/manual_references/`
 2. They will be automatically included when building the knowledge base